 How much does a mid-grade home cost per square foot in Texas?

 A mid-grade residential home in Texas generally costs $180–$260 per square foot, depending on location and finishes.
-Costs increase if you include upgrades like higher-end flooring, custom cabinetry, or energy-efficient systems.

 How much does a luxury home cost per square foot in Texas?